 Children of your cousin are actually called your “first cousins once removed.”
+So if you’re wondering what relationship your cousin’s child is to you, that’s it — your first cousin once-removed!

 Your cousin’s child is NOT your second cousin as is commonly believed.
 The appropriate name for addressing your cousin’s child is niece or nephew, even though they are actually first cousins once removed.
 Read more…What Do I Call My Cousin’s Children?